 And Eric Holder went to Germany last week or two weeks ago, week before last, trying to convince other countries to take some of the prisoners.

-And they said, No way, Jose.
+And there's no way, Jose.

 But when we say, okay, fine, well, help us out.

-We're gonna close it down, we're gonna do what you want.
+We're going to do what you want.

-They won't, they don't want anybody.
+They don't want anybody.

-And meanwhile, members of this administration are saying well, we might have to, we might release them just in the general population.
+And meanwhile, members of this administration are saying, well, we might have to, we might release them just in the general population.

-That they have had human rights violated by the United States of America.
+Because this administration thinks that most of them are innocent, that they have had human rights violated by the United States of America.

 We owe these prisoners a debt.